- NDIS Appeals Supports

 - attending AAT conferences and hearings to help you put your case to the AAT.

-While the focus of NDIS Appeals is advocacy support, funding for legal services is available where a case raises complex or novel legal issues.
+While the focus of NDIS Appeals is advocacy support, funding for legal services is available where there is wider community benefit and/or disadvantage that would substantially benefit from legal representation.
 Legal services are provided by Legal Aid Commissions, which determine eligibility by assessing your application against publicly available criteria.

-All NDIS Appeals services are free of charge.
+All NDIS Appeals supports are free of charge.

-NDIS Appeals services are not available to service providers.
+NDIS Appeals support is not available to service providers.